stefan-hoeck/idris2-tutorial/src/Tutorial1.md

 distanceToMax n = maxBits8 - n
 ```

-This introduces some new syntax and a new kind of types: Function
+This introduces some new syntax and a new kind of type: Function
 types. `distanceToMax : Bits8 -> Bits8` can be read as follows:
-`distanceToMax` is a function of one argument of type `Bits8`, which
+"`distanceToMax` is a function of one argument of type `Bits8`, which
-returns a result of type `Bits8`.
+returns a result of type `Bits8`".
 In the implementation, the argument
 is given a local identifier `n`, which is then used in the
 calculation on the right hand side.
 Again, go ahead and try this
 function at the REPL: